-Indicator 8.3.2LS Adaptive management\ procedures are implemented and permit the integration of monitoring results into periodic updates of the planning process and the resulting management plan\
+Indicator 8.3.1 Adaptive management\ procedures are implemented so that monitoring results feed into periodic updates to the planning process and the resulting management plan\.

-Indicator 8.3.3LS If monitoring results show non-conformities with the FSC Standard then management objectives\, verifiable targets\ and/or management activities are revised.
+Indicator 8.3.2 If monitoring\ results show non-conformities with the FSC Standard then management objectives\, verifiable targets\ and / or management activities are revised.